 Treatment For Teeth Grinding

-To provide effective treatment and restore dental health, Dr. King will evaluate the bite, looking for signs of wear and instability to determine the cause of teeth grinding.
+To provide effective treatment and restore dental health, Dr. Mandalia will evaluate the bite, looking for signs of wear and instability to determine the cause of teeth grinding.
 As with treating a temporomandibular disorder, restoring balance to the bite will provide lasting , comfortable results and help to support long term oral health.

 Mouth guard or dental splint: an oral appliance such as a custom mouth guard or dental splint can reduce stress on the jaw joint and relieve symptoms.

 Bite equilibration therapy: bite correction therapy is designed to address tooth damage and misalignment that is affecting the balance of the bite.
-Dr. King may recommend a variety of restorative or cosmetic dental procedures or orthodontics to restore lasting dental health.
+Dr. Mandalia may recommend a variety of restorative or cosmetic dental procedures or orthodontics to restore lasting dental health.